 Disc brakes use a disk called a rotor, which is positioned vertically in each wheel.
 On the outside and inside edge of the rotor, in a concentrated location, is a caliper.
 The caliper is the hydraulic component of the disc braking system.
 A caliper piston or pistons extend out of the caliper piston bore under applied hydraulic pressure and contact the friction components (in this case, brake pads).
 Brake pads are positioned inside the caliper and on each side of the vertical rotor.
 As the piston extends, it literally squeezes the brake pads against the outer and inner surface of the rotor, slowing down the car.
 An easier way to think about disc brakes is catching a frisbee.
 The frisbee is the rotor.
 The fingers on your hand are the brake pads.
 The hydraulic pressure of the caliper piston is the motion of your fingers closing against the frisbee to catch it, creating friction.Drum BrakesDrum brakes are simpler than they appear, but they’re more involved to work on and there are a lot more parts involved.
 Most commonly found in the rear, drum brakes are being replaced by disc brakes in many automobile manufacturing companies.
 In older vintage cars of the 1950s and ’60s, models with manual brakes (no power booster assist) used four-wheel drum brakes.
 The braking response was decent for its day, but it did not come close to today’s standards.

 Drum brakes use a small hydraulic component called a wheel cylinder that is activated by the hydraulic pressure.
+Because the danger is reduced to a minimum, $10 deposit casinos are an ideal chance for both novice and experienced gamblers.
+One of the major advantages of a 10 min deposit casino Australia is that it allows you to claim a variety of bonuses, allowing you to increase your playing money even more.
+You will be needed to make a deposit once you have decided on a casino that you prefer.
+Almost all $10 deposit casino sites now accept a wide range of payment methods for both depositing and withdrawing funds.
 The cylinder sits sideways between two brake shoes.
 When the hydraulic pressure of stepping on the brake is applied, small bores on the left and right side of the wheel cylinder protrude outward.
 The bores contact the friction material, in this case brake shoes, which then get pushed outward and contact the inside surface of encasing steel called a drum.ResourcesreferenceHow Brakes Work

 © Copyright 2009.
 All Rights Reserved.